Sam Makad

 Could this happen to your business?
 It could.

 To prevent incidents, it’s crucial to have the proper protection that can guard the business you build.
 However, this is only the beginning of security because all the tools and people you have employed also need to be managed.
 Also known as vulnerability management, it is crucial to identify, classify, prioritize, remediate, and mitigate possible vulnerabilities.
-We will take you through a few important steps of this process.
+We will take you through a few essential steps of this process.

 You might already be familiar with this stage if you’ve already chosen the basic tools, written protocols, and trained teams to manage your security.